baynezy/git.aliases/README.md

 ###### Rebase a Hotfix

-To interactively rebase a hotfix branch before merging it
+To interactively rebase a hotfix branch before merging it. **Make sure you are in the branch you want to rebase**

-    git rbhf <hotfix-name>
+    git rbm

 #### General Git